tylerkirwan/Entra-Governance-and-Automation/README.md

 ---
-### Part 3 - Apply logic app Communication Actions
+### :telephone_receiver:Part 3 - Apply logic app Communication Actions:telephone_receiver:
 1) In the logic app designer there will be 4 actions to add.
 Ensure you have set up Azure Communication Services if you plan on following exactly
 - Create a Chat
 - Send Message to requestor and manager